Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 * [Number Insight Standard](#number-insight-standard)
 * [Number Insight Advanced](#number-insight-advanced)

+Further information can be found in the [Number Insight documentation](/number-insight/overview).

 ## Number Insight Basic

 This Number Insight product is an synchronous API that returns local and international representations of a phone number.
 Use this API to pretty-print numbers in a UX.